 On the Tram

 The stations are announced in French and English.
 Plans are afoot to equip the trams with WiFi but it has not yet been implemented.
-Remember that the doors do not open automatically; you must press the button again in order to exit.
+Ever since the Covid pandemic, doors open automatically.

 All trams are wheelchair accessible.